devimmers/uwc-personal-manager/readme.txt

 		Example:
 			http://localhost:3000/notes/5156be0c57a63d8c0b000002
 		Response:
-            status Success if all okey, Fail - if error
+            status Success if all okey, Error - if error

 	Delete note:
 		Delete with 1 parameter: